 Babies and children will naturally put things in their mouths and it's difficult to spot every choking hazard out there.

-Food, beads, marbles, coins and broken bits of children's toys could all fit in a baby or child's airways and now matter how careful you are, choking is always a scary possibility.
+Food, beads, marbles, coins and broken bits of children's toys could all fit in a baby or child's airway and no matter how careful you are, choking is always a scary possibility.

 How to stop a baby from choking1.
 If your child is younger than one, encourage them to cough the object out themselves.
 If you can see the object in their mouth, try to remove it but take care not to push it further in.